Nicholas-Gilman.jpg

 The chefs: photo courtesy of Time Out Mexico

-There have been a few attempts to introduce the Chilango public to this heartwarming cuisine but never so well as at the new Frango!
+There have been a few attempts to introduce the Chilango public to this heartwarming cuisine but never so well as at Frango!
 Tasca y Asador Lusitano.
 It’s a homey neighborhood restaurant tucked into a tranquil side street in Polanco.
 Owner Roberto Henríquez and wife Vanessa, Venezuelans by birth, are amateur cooks, in the true sense, in that they are not professionally trained chefs.
 But they love food, to cook it, to eat it.
 Roberto explains that “Growing up in Caracas there was a sizeable Portuguese community – we ate this food in other people’s homes; we traveled extensively in Portugal and fell in love with the wines as well as Portuguese cooking, both traditional and contemporary.”

 The specialty of the house, frango piri piri, (“frango” means chicken in Portuguese) is a popular preparation in the Algarve region, in southern Portugal.
 It has roots in the former colonies of Angola and Mozambique where Portuguese settlers arrived with chiles (known as piri-piri in Swahili) and applied European cooking techniques to local dishes.
 A chicken (free-range here) is marinated for 24 hours in a paste—a mixture of chiles árbol, guajillo and habanero naranja—then roasted and served with the same, mildly picante “piri piri” sauce.
 Roberto points out that beaches along the southern coast “are lined with rosticerías…everyone has his favorite.”
-The appealing ruby red bird, garnished with tart green olives and fresh sauce is served cut to bite size pieces which make for easy sharing.
+The appealing ruby red bird, garnished with tart green olives and fresh sauce is served cut to bite-sized pieces which make for easy sharing.
 The meat is succulent and infused with chili, yet light on the heat.

 And then there’s bacalhau.
 Perhaps the most undervalued and misunderstood of seafoods, salt cod is the Portuguese national dish.
 Captured in the cold waters of Scandinavia and preserved with salt, cod has been feeding the Iberian Peninsula, (and to a lesser degree the rest of southern Europe) for centuries.
 But it's Portugal that has taken it on full steam and developed innumerable variations of its preparation.
-A typical supermarket in Lisbon will have a counter seemingly as long as a football field selling nothing but bacalhau , in dozens of cuts and qualities.
+A typical supermarket in Lisbon will have a counter seemingly as long as a football field selling nothing but bacalhau, in dozens of cuts and qualities.

 Bacalhau à Brás @ Frango

 Salted bacalhau is in no way inferior to fresh cod--it's just different.
-Prepared correctly, it’s succulent and tender, just a bit salty (most of the salt is extracted by soaking the fish in water before cooking), and richly concentrated in fish flavor, lending itself to myriad preparations.
+Prepared correctly, it’s succulent and tender, just a bit salty (most of the salt is extracted by soaking the fish in water before cooking) and richly concentrated in fish flavor, lending itself to myriad preparations.

 At Frango, bacalhau dishes are only offered Friday through Sunday.
 The traditional bacalhau à Brás, sort of a savory pudding, is served in a copper casserole, shredded fish tossed with crisped potato matchsticks and brought together with egg.
 Another option might be com natas, a similar but creamier version.
 Or filetes com arroz de tomate malandrinho, a tomatoey risotto with shards of fish.
 All are prepared with the finesse an experienced grandmother would impart.
 That is to say, these dishes are decidedly rustic, homey fare.